cliffordx/legalbai/pages/CIVIL CODE___BOOK 3___TITLE_4.md

 					- ((6331b006-3312-4872-9c6c-c8aba4961eae))
 			- **ARTICLE 809.**
 			  collapsed:: true
-				- In the absence of bad faith, forgery, or fraud, or undue and improper pressure and influence, defects and imperfections in the form of attestation or in the language used therein shall not render the will invalid if it is proved that the will was in fact executed and attested in [[$blue]]==substantial compliance== with all the requirements of [article 805](((d8e378d4-0596-4e0d-9686-5c590efcfde6))). (n)
+				- In the absence of bad faith, forgery, or fraud, or undue and improper pressure and influence, defects and imperfections in the form of attestation or in the language used therein shall not render the will invalid if it is proved that the will was in fact executed and attested in ==substantial compliance== with all the requirements of [article 805](((d8e378d4-0596-4e0d-9686-5c590efcfde6))). (n)
 				- #### Commentaries:
 				- [Paras](((63272e7b-6061-4ae9-a905-389d6a145a7b)));
 				  collapsed:: true